 The fact that the upfront documentation requirement in phase 2 was made conditional on the value of the loan request introduces the possibility of strategic evasion of screening.
-Borrowers who sought to maximally exploit the program but wanted to avoid providing evidence of a fall in their gross receipts could do so by following a simple strategy: set phase 2 loan requests at or just below the \$150k cut-off.
+Borrowers who sought to maximally exploit the program but wanted to avoid providing evidence of a fall in their gross receipts could do so by following a simple strategy: set phase 2 loan requests at or just below the \$150K cut-off.
 As in our formal model, we refer to borrowers who pursue such a strategy as 'bunchers'.
 If strategic evasion was truly systemic, then the data should reveal the existence of a large mass of such bunchers.
-Moreover, if the fraud reduction properties of screening dominated its administrative burden, then the firms belonging to any such bunching mass should be significantly more likely to have indicators of past wrongdoing than other firms.
+Moreover, if the fraud reduction properties of screening dominated its administrative burden, then the fraudulent firms should have a higher likelihood of bunching than legitimate firms.

 Due to the fact that we observe loan allocations across the two phases of the program, our dataset is exceptionally well suited for detecting the existence of bunchers.
-Since in phase 1 there was no documentation requirement activated for loans greater than \$150K, the distribution of loan values from that phase serves as a credible counterfactual distribution, i.e. a distribution capturing what the loan values in phase 2 would have been had screening not been implemented.
-If bunchers engaging in strategic evasion do exist, then we should observe specific patterns in the distributions of loan values in the two phases.
+Since in phase 1 there was no documentation requirement activated for loans greater than \$150K, the distribution of loan values from that phase serves as a credible counterfactual distribution, i.e. a distribution capturing what the loan values in phase 2 would have been had screening not been implemented.42 If bunchers engaging in strategic evasion do exist, then we should observe specific patterns in the distributions of loan values in the two phases.
 First, in phase 2 one should observed a sharp upward spike in the density of loans immediately at and below the \$150K cutoff, and concomitant reduction in the density above the cutoff.
 Second, in phase 1 we should not observe any large spikes in the density around the \$150K cutoff, as the screening requirement was not operative at this time.